 What is the Energy Technology List?

 The ETL is a government backed list of energy efficient equipment.
-With approximately 10,000 listed products, it is one of the world’s largest databases of top performing energy-saving products.
+With over 8,000 listed products, it is one of the world’s largest databases of top performing energy-saving products.

 Which technology groups does the ETL cover?